fasterthanlime/semester-project/report.md

 \input{excerpts/identity-int.c.tex}

-### The perils of specialization
+## The perils of specialization

+### Introspection

 There are a few gotchas that are pertaining to specialization: first, due to the dynamic nature of generics in ooc, we have to maintain access to the generic types' classes in the scope.
 Which explains the first line in the C code above.
 If not used, an optimizing C compiler will simply remove the declaration.
 However, if it is being used (for run-time type introspection, for example to display a tree of type names and their various attributes), it will be available just as well as in the un-specialized version.

+### Combinatorial explosion

 Another thing to consider is the scope of the specialization: which classes and methods to specialize, and which to leave unspecialized.

 While heuristics could be developed to find out the most cost-efficient combinations, for this project we will simply annotate by hand the methods we feel would gain to be specialized.
 That said, auto-specialization would be an interesting topic for further research.

+### Type signatures

 And finally, in the context of C code generation, specialization is tricky because the specialized and the unspecialized versions of a given can method have different